Garlic Mustard

 Why is it a problem?

 Garlic mustard was introduced to New York State by settlers in the mid-1800s.
 This invasive plant begins to grow in early spring, often before native plants have had a chance to emerge.
-Its rapid growth allows it to outcompete native species, often forming dense monocultures that diminish food sources for wildlife.
+Like most invasive species, its rapid growth allows it to outcompete native species, often forming dense monocultures that diminish food sources for wildlife.
 Additionally, garlic mustard releases toxins from its roots, disrupting the mycorrhizal communities that are crucial for soil health.

 How to identify?